 For more information on the flu vaccination visit:

-As from Tuesday 9th July patients will receive a text message appointment reminder along with any other clinical information that we feel appropriate.
-In order to help this service run efficiently please could all patients registered at the surgery ensure that the Medical Centre has their correct mobile number listed on their medical records.
+From Tuesday 9th July patients will receive a text message appointment reminder along with any other information we feel may be helpful.
+Please would all patients registered with us ensure we have your correct mobile number listed on your medical record.

 On-Line Service and On-line Appointment Booking

-Once registered for this service you will be able to do the following on-line.
+Have you registered yet?
+Once registered you will be able to do the following on-line:

 - book or cancel an appointment